 Cherry firewood is easy to split and supplies moderate heat when compared to oak, maple or locust which are superior firewood choices for heating.
 While it may not be the top choice in the firewood rankings for home burning, cherry can supply you with a beautiful, warm fire that also smells terrific.
 Cherry firewood definitely is in the top rankings though for cooking firewood, local restaurants in the Milwaukee area purchase cherry from us for their cooking obligations.

 Cherry will produce 20-22 million BTU's per cord.

 There are a lot of people who agree that hickory firewood is one of the best there is for burning.
 Hickory is even hotter burning than oak, maple and other popular hardwoods.
 That is why it is so popular for cooking due to the high amount of heat it gives off.

-Hickory is also well known for its smoke flavor for smoking, and BBQ.
-Hickory is most used for smoking meats while cooking and grilling.
+Hickory is also well known for its smoke flavor for smoking, and BBQ's.
+Hickory is the firewood of choice for a southern barbecue, it gives off a very strong flavor to meats and is used mostly to smoke pork shoulders and ribs.
 Like cherry, hickory firewood is the go to wood for cooking.
 It is our highest seller to restaurants around the Milwaukee area.
 If you are looking for some firewood to cook with, we suggest you use what the pro's use and purchase hickory firewood!

-Hickory will produce 28-29 million BTU's per cord.
+Hickory will produce around 29 million BTU's per cord.